cxli233/SimpleTidy_GeneCoEx/Stress_time_course_example.md

   ))
 ```

-This sets z scores > 1.5 or < -1.5 to 1.5 or 1.5.
+This sets z scores > 1.5 or < -1.5 to 1.5 or -1.5, respectively.
 The rest remain unchanged.

 #### Reorder rows and columns
 Let's say we graph modules on y axis, and time/treatment on x-axis.